You want smart political talk without the meltdowns?

 We should investigate every last aspect of it.

-But once look where they have us now.
+But look where they have us now.

-They have American society wondering is the next president of the United States, Donald Trump Putin's tool.
+They have American society wondering, is the next president of the United States, Donald Trump, Putin's tool?

 Right.

-And and beyond that, I think they also have Americans wondering, is it morally right for us to put America first?
+And beyond that, I think they also have Americans wondering, is it morally right for us to put America first?

 I mean, isn't that the question that they're positing in the youth of today and many other people?

-Like, it's like the trophy generation, right?
+Like, it's like the trophy society, the trophy generation, right?

 Like, hey, Bobby, everybody's going to get a prize today.